 As a homeschooler in the north, I often dread winter.
-Winter means months indoors with restless children.
+After all, winter means months indoors with restless children.
 It means allowing an extra half hour of prep time whenever we need to go somewhere.
 And, there’s the inevitable illness that descends, striking each of them in turn.

-But, winter also brings a time of reflection, a mid- school year evaluation of sorts.
-After all the excitement of Christmas and New Year’s, I like to take a week to consider what’s working and what isn’t.
+But, winter also brings a time of reflection, a mid-year homeschool evaluation of sorts.
+After all the excitement of the fall and the holidays, I like to take a week to consider what’s working and what isn’t.
 I prefer a more relaxed, hands-on homeschooling approach, but that doesn’t mean that things are always going well.
 Character issues, relationships, and spiritual training all need to be carefully addressed, too, in addition to the academics.

 How to do a homeschool evaluation

 I don’t know about you, but by the time February comes along, I often feel like I need a break.
 That’s why this evaluation process is so important.
+I have to ask myself questions.
 Why do I feel like I need a break?
 Is it from being stuck indoors with active children?
-Is it burnout?
-Is it seasonal affective disorder?
+Burnout?
+Seasonal affective disorder?
 Here are some things that I consider:

 - Even though this child helped choose this curriculum, is it really the best choice?
 Did she end up complaining about it or did it end up taking more time and energy than we thought?

 - How much did my children learn in the first part of the year?
 Did they seem to already know a lot of the subject matter we were covering?
-Did I find myself skipping around a lot?
-What does that tell me about purchases for the rest of the year?
+Or, did I find myself skipping around a lot?
+After considering these answers, what does that tell me about purchases for the rest of the year?

 - How can I integrate community offerings and field trips into our second semester of school?

 - Can I continue to group my children for some subjects?
-Is that really working or does each one need to have their own separate program?
+After all, is that really working or does each one need to have their own separate program?

 - Is a child’s bad attitude truly one of disobedience or is there something else going on?
-Is a child’s good attitude just for show or is it heartfelt?
+And then, is a child’s good attitude just for show or is it heartfelt?

 - If I feel exhausted, are there areas that I can streamline?
-Can I train my children to do more so I can have greater energy?
-Do we have the means to outsource anything (cleaning, driving people around)?
+And if so, can I train my children to do more so I can have greater energy?
+Also, do we have the means to outsource anything (cleaning, driving people around)?

 - Did I achieve balance?
-How can I improve?
+If not, how can I improve?

 - Are the children generally loving and respectful toward each other?
 How can I encourage them to have good relationships?